Spring 2021 Charitable Grant Fund Applications Are Now Live!

-The Outdoor Gear Exchange Charitable Grant Fund's mission is to enhance outdoor recreation opportunities in Vermont communities by partnering with qualified organizations that focus on land conservation, land access, trail development and outdoor educational programming.
+The Outdoor Gear Exchange Charitable Grant Fund's mission is to enhance outdoor recreation opportunities in Vermont communities by partnering with qualified organizations that focus on land conservation, lowering barriers to the outdoors, trail development and outdoor educational programming.

-At Outdoor Gear Exchange, we believe access to and conservation of our natural landscapes is critical to the health of Vermont’s communities, many of which remain underserved and underfunded by traditional state services and educational entities.
-Our Charitable Grant Fund looks to provide resources to nonprofits aligned with our own vision for better outdoor access and education.
+At Outdoor Gear Exchange, we believe lowering barriers to and conservation of our natural landscapes is critical to the health of Vermont’s communities, many of which remain underserved and underfunded by traditional state services and educational entities.
+Our Charitable Grant Fund looks to provide resources to nonprofits aligned with our own vision for greater outdoor access and education.

 Awardees are selected through an internal juried process looking to identify projects for which the grant will make the most positive impact.